RManLuo/MotifGNN/README.md

 ## Download the code

 Due to the privacy issue, we only public the ssjy dataset.
-You can download the dataset [here]() and unzip to "data" fold.
+You can download the dataset [here]() and unzip to "data" folder.

 ## Data preprocessing